Summer courses at AMBS

 + Read more about Jackie Wyse Rhodes

-Jackie Wyse Rhodes is a Ph.D. candidate.
+Jackie Wyse Rhodes is a PhD candidate at Emory University.
 Her dissertation, “The Natural World in Jewish Apocalyptic Literature,” examines ancient apocalyptic texts in which the natural world occupies four particular categories of significance: nature as model, nature as sign, nature as testimony and judgment, and nature as mystery.
 The dissertation also investigates ways in which apocalyptic conceptions of the natural world relate to depictions of nature in the Hebrew Bible.
-Jackie is assistant professor of religion at Bluffton University and holds an MDiv from AMBS.
+Jackie holds an MDiv from AMBS and an M.A. from the Vrije Universiteit Amsterdam.

 Hebrew Readings: Prophets BIB601